 The objective remains identical: to alert on the quantity of macrowaste in rivers, responsible for 80% of the plastic pollution found in oceans.

 In addition to this desire to raise awareness, the crew wishes to accurately quantify the number and type of waste encountered and to map it.
-The Belgium paddlerswill be joined by Antoine Bruge, designer in France of the Plastic Origins protocol within Surfrider Foundation, a numerical tool to count and map waste in rivers, by Séverine Vasselin, founder of Watertrek, and by Stéphane Vuillet, a French speaking film director from Brussels who will immerse into the adventure to film a documentary film.
+The Belgium paddlerswill be joined by Antoine Bruge, designer in France of the Plastic Origins protocol within Surfrider Foundation, a numerical tool to count and map waste in rivers, and by Stéphane Vuillet, a French speaking film director from Brussels who will immerse into the adventure to film a documentary film.

 The participants plan to collect plastic waste on their way and build a giant snake from it that will float at the back of the paddle boards, convinced that such a creation - because of its large size - is likely to strike and raise attention on those pollutions.